 As part of our educational outreach programming, Second Chance Thoroughbreds, Inc. has an established horsemanship program that offers riding education at our facility.
 We offer year-round horseback riding lessons for children and adults and a summer fun program designed for children who love horses and want to learn more about riding and horse management, with specific emphasis on thoroughbred aftercare.
 We teach English style riding, jumping and dressage starting from the basics – grooming, tacking and mounting.
 Our focus is on promoting learning in a fun, safe environment.

 Our largest fundraising event of the year is our annual horse show, the Thoroughbred Jubilee Benefit Horse Show.
-In 2016, we are hosting two open hunter/jumper shows.
+We are hosting two open hunter/jumper shows for 2016!
 Our fourth annual Thoroughbred Jubilee is July 2-3, 2016 was a success.
 Thank you to all exhibitors, there were 46 horses in attendance and we raised just over $3000 for the care of our thoroughbreds.
 We thank our major sponsors, New York Thoroughbred Breeding and Development Fund, The Jockey Club Thoroughbred Incentive Program, and Robyn’s Nest Farm.
 Most of the classes were full with over 15 horses in a class.
 We are looking forward hosting our first OcTToBerfest Horse Show October 1-2, 2016 also with open hunter, jumper and pleasure classes.
 Thank you to all who attended our 2015 Thoroughbred Jubilee Benefit Horse Show!

 The Social Club Initiative Gelding Program was designed to help combat over-breeding and backyard breeding in our area and is named after Social Club, the first colt gelded at our facility.
 Since 2012, we have helped geld 26 colts and stallions and have hosted three successful gelding clinics.
 In 2016, we have limited vouchers available for neighbors in need for either castrations or humane euthanasia.